Tesla-007/Demo-React/README.md

 you can more pattern check in generic file metioned above

 CUSTOM VALIDATORS are same as VALIDATORS except you need to pass 3 parameters (err, errFunction, errorDetails)

+NOTE : The name and element property should have the same "string name", in order to retrieve data correctly.